css-materials/course-site/content/faq/whom-course-for/index.md

 * Problem-solving and debugging programs for errors
 * Visualizing information
 * Obtaining, importing, and munging data from a variety of sources
-* Performing textual analysis
 * Generating reproducible research

 You will need to bring a computer to class each day.
 Class sessions are a mix of lecture, demonstration, and coding.
 It is essential to have a computer so you can follow along and complete the exercises.
-All class materials (including slides and notes) will be made available before/after class for your review.
+All class materials (including slides and notes) will be made available for your review.

 If you have never programmed before *prepare for a shock*.
-This class will prove to be very beneficial if you stick with it, but that will require you to commit for the full quarter.
-I guarantee that the first few weeks and assignments will be rough - but the good news is that they will be rough for everyone!
-Your classmates are struggling with you and you can lean on one another to get through the worst part of the learning curve.
+This class will prove to be very beneficial if you stick with it, but that will require you to commit for the full course.
+I guarantee that there will be a rough learning curve, but the good news is that they will be rough for everyone!
+Your classmates are learning with you and you can learn from on one another to get through the worst part of the learning curve.

 ## Who is this class for?

 Meet some of the types of students you will find in this class.
+If you do not find yourself in these types, please reach out to me to assess whether this course might be a good fit for you.

 ### Jeri